-Are you stealing photographs for a blog or facebook page?
+Are you stealing photographs for a blog, twitter, instagram or facebook page?
 Is your employee stealing photographs?
 You don’t know?
 Well, if you don’t know where the photograph or image came from, or you don’t have written permission from it’s owner to use it, DON’T – period!
 I agree, stealing might be too strong a tone, but I wanted to get your attention, and I also wanted to make it more clear that if you’re using images that are not yours or you don’t have permission to use them, and you’re using them to help generate likes, or build your brand, you really are stealing.

 Every week, for the past several months someone emails me a link to a website or social media platform where one of my images is posted without my permission and without a license.
 I’m grateful to have so many friends who know my work watching out for me.
 I’m even more greatful that my images resonate with so many, but I’m alarmed by all the people who are really stealing photographs.
 By the way, I think most don’t realize is, or if they do, they don’t know how to deal with it – the urge to post to social media is too great today and few have access to quality content.
 Here’s an example the most recent photograph used online – that I know of – without my permission . . .
 It was used by a person on facebook as their cover photo.
-They used excuse number 9 in my list of top ten lame responses for steeling photographs.
+They used excuse number 9 in my list of top ten lame responses for stealing photographs.

 What’s even more surprising are the responses I get, even from people who call themselves professionals in the outdoor media world, when I contact them about unauthorized use.
 Most of the people stealing photographs are using them to illustrate a story, or get more likes to their facebook business page.
 I’ll tell you how you know you’re stealing a photograph after I give you a list of the top 10 reasons people give me for stealing photographs, starting with: